Documentation Index

 JOYRIDE_HTTP_URL=https://joyride.exchange/api \

-Check mcp-debug.log for connection warnings and errors.
+Check mcp-debug.log for auth status, connection warnings, and errors.